© 2017-2020, Alex Colvin

 Thanks to a research collaboration between James Carr, longtime Pendleton County, Kentucky resident, and The Colvin Study, the image of Charles Colvin’s cabin built in the late 1790s has been positively identified in older satellite images of land in Pendleton County, situated just a few miles south of Falmouth.
-Charles is believed to be the progenitor of a line of Colvins which today number several thousands and whose present-day descendants can be found in numerous states including Virginia, Kentucky, Florida, North Carolina, and Ohio, to name a few.
-Originally from Culpeper County, Virginia, Charles died in Pendleton County in 1810.[i]
+Charles is believed to be perhaps the progenitor of a line of Pendletonian Colvins who were among the county’s earliest settlers during its formative years in the late 1790s.
+He died in Pendleton in 1810 after homesteading nearly 400 acres in 1799 on which was located his log cabin.[i]

 Carr was a critical contributor to this latest development as he was able to provide not only a positive eyewitness account of the cabin’s location but was also personally acquainted with its last occupant, Charles “Charlie” Karl Ritter, who died in Harrison County, Kentucky in 1996.[ii]
 Explaining his friendship with “Charlie,” Carr recalled, “I can see it now with the smoke from the chimney curling up through the morning air as Charlie made his own breakfast and prepared to meet the day.” [iii] Records show Charles Karl Ritter, was a lifelong Pendletonian and a first- generation German-American whose father, Joshua Ritter, (1850-1910) immigrated to the U.S. in 1869.[iv]
 Pendleton County, property records for the parcel on which the cabin sat is listed as Ideal Drive, Falmouth, Pendleton County, Kentucky, with the owner listed as Mildred Showalter. [v] Additional research was able to determine that Mildred was actually Charles’s niece.
 Mildred L. Ritter, (a widow from her 1st marriage to Harry Samuel Sydnor [1920-1940] according to marriage records, ) married 2nd to Howard Showalter in 1942 in Indiana; she was the daughter of Charlie’s brother, William Jacob “Willie” Ritter, Sr. (1892-1967) [vi]